Physics-50/Module-1/docs/week1-prelab.md

 Waves are rather ubiquitous in everyday life, whether they are ocean waves crashing on a beach or fans doing "the wave" around a sports stadium.
 As you learned in Physics 24, a wave is a disturbance that travels through a medium.
 In a wave traveling in the $$+x$$ direction at **speed $$V$$**, the disturbance $$y$$ away from equilibrium obeys $$y(x,t) = f(x-Vt)$$, for an arbitrary function $$f$$.
 We often study sinusoidal waves, in which $$y=A\sin{(kx-\omega t)} = A\sin{[2\pi(\frac{x}{\lambda}-\nu t)]}$$.
 Here **$$A$$ is the _amplitude_** of the wave, **$$\nu$$ is the _frequency_**, **$$\omega = 2\pi\nu$$ is the _angular frequency_**, and **$$\lambda$$ is the _wavelength_**.
 Try not to confuse $$\nu$$  (the Greek letter "nu") with $$V$$!

-Comparing the expressions for a general wave and a sinusoidal wave above, you can derive the relationship **$$V = \lambda\nu$$** for the speed of a wave in terms of is wavelength and frequency.
+Comparing the expressions for a general wave and a sinusoidal wave above, you can derive the relationship **$$V = \lambda\nu$$** for the speed of a wave in terms of its wavelength and frequency.
 (Try this derivation yourself and document it in your lab notebook.)
 This equation will be central to your data analysis in this module, since you will excite a standing wave of sound at a known frequency, measure the wavelength, and infer the speed of sound.

 --------